Mru people: Krama religion

-In 1984 Manlay Mro (also known as Manlay Mru/Murong) established the "krama" faith.
-Krama is currently the second most followed religion among the Mru.
+In 1984, Manlay Mro (also known as Manlay Mru/Murong) established the "krama" faith.
+Krama is currently the first most followed religion among the Mru.
 The central text of the faith, known as the Reyung Khiti ("Good Ethics"), builds on the teachings of the Hindu, Christian, and Buddhist faiths.
 At age twelve, Krama boys and girls participate in a coming-of-age ceremony.

 Christianity

 Despite the efforts of European missionaries to convert the Mru people, only a small fraction of the Mru have converted, the rest remaining Buddhists.
 Christianization efforts have been hindered by ongoing political turmoil within the region.
 In recent years, a large fraction of the Mro are now Christians.

 Islam

-A small number of people from this community in Bangladesh have adopted Islam as their faith.
+A small community of Mru people in Bangladesh have adopted Islam as their faith.

 Cosmology

 A traditional Mru village in Chin State, Myanmar.

 The Mru people hold a number of traditional beliefs regarding cosmology.

 Among the Mru, the sun is associated with femininity and the moon is associated with masculinity.

-Mru folklore holds that the earth is carried upon the shoulders of a Nāga; earthquakes are brought about by the Naga's tremors testing whether humans remain on the earth.
+Mru folklore holds that the earth is carried upon the shoulders of a Nāga; earthquakes are brought about by the Naga's tremors, testing whether humans remain on the earth.
 Other traditional beliefs hold that rainbows are bridges by which Nats descend upon the earth and eclipses are caused by the divine imprisonment of the sun and moon.